carerix/Cx-WP-Plugin/README.md

 * Compatibility: Switch between regular and post types Custom post types can cause synchronization problems.

-Currently we have chosen to jobs not offering as Custom Post Types because many of our customers use the standard features like blog listing.
+Currently we have chosen not offering Jobs as Custom Post Types because many of our customers use the standard features like blog listing.

 🔴 [TO DO LATER: FAQs]